wallyhealth/policies/source/sections/04-risk_management_policy.md

   * Output - Documented cost-benefit analysis of either implementing or not implementing each specific control

 * Step 4.
 Select Control(s)
-  * Taking into account the information and results from previous steps, Wally's mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
+  * Taking into account the information and results from previous steps, Wally's mission, and other important criteria, the Security Officer, or designated employee, determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
 These controls may consist of a mix of administrative, physical, and/or technical safeguards.
   * Output - Selected control(s)

 * Step 5.
 Assign Responsibility